nixworks/public/news/2005/10/22/index.md

 Reuters.com brings you the latest news from around the world, covering breaking news in markets, business, politics, entertainment, technology, video and pictures.

 ### [ The first case of avian influenza (bird flu) has been discovered in the United Kingdom from a South American parrot.
 Tests are being carried out on the parrot, which died in quarantine, to determine whether it had the H5N1 strain of the virus. ](/news/2005/10/22/the-first-case-of-avian-influenza-bird-flu-has-been-discovered-in-the-united-kingdom-from-a-south-american-parrot-tests-are-being-carrie.md)
-_Context: Avian flu virus, United Kingdom, bird flu, quarantine_
+_Context: Avian flu virus, British, bird flu, quarantine_

 ### [ The Lozells riots in Birmingham begin, leaving according to the most recent reports at least two dead. ](/news/2005/10/22/the-lozells-riots-in-birmingham-begin-leaving-according-to-the-most-recent-reports-at-least-two-dead.md)
 ### [ Reporter Rory Caroll prints his kidnap story in "[http:--www.guardian.co.uk-rorycarroll-story-0,16647,1598082,00.html The Guardian]".](/news/2005/10/22/reporter-rory-caroll-prints-his-kidnap-story-in-http-www-guardian-co-uk-rorycarroll-story-0-16647-1598082-00-html-the-guardian.md)